– General Information –

 Seidel, along with fellow poker legend Daniel Negreanu, had his Venmo account hacked in November 2020.

 Venmo is a payment processor and e-wallet app, a subsidiary of Paypal’s.
 Seidel sadly had thousands of dollars stolen from him.
-He took to Twitter about how difficult it was to reach an actual person in Venmo’s customer service.
+He took to Twitter to complain about how difficult it was to reach an actual person in Venmo’s customer service.

 – Erik Seidel’s Private Life –